-Figure 13: Deformation of the tunnel cross-section induced by foundation pit excavation. (a) Initial convergence state of the tunnel; (b) Tunnel convergence variation after foundation pit excavation where upward displacement of the tunnel is considered positive and downward displacement is negative.
-The figure indicates that with the increasing depth, the displacement of the tunnel also increases.
+Figure 13: Deformation of the tunnel cross-section induced by foundation pit excavation. (a) Initial convergence state of the tunnel; (b) Tunnel convergence variation after foundation pit excavation increases.
 This suggests that the particles at the top of the tunnel move upwards, with the maximum displacement occurring in particles closest to the base of the excavation.